CRNSINGI/redux-road/README.md

-State management
-Redux usage pattern
-Immutable state updates
-Defining and using actions
+State management, Redux usage pattern , Immutable state updates and Defining and using actions